Room Number Changes

 - Organise the form to be signed by your supervisor

-- Send completed application to the Anne Dunne or Kerri Foulds (Research & Research Training Officers) ; Email: FBL-RHD@newcastle.edu.au located in SR169.
+- Send completed application to the Kerri Foulds (Research & Research Training Officer); Email: FBL-RHD@newcastle.edu.au located in SR169.

-- Approval will be sought from the Director of Postgraduate Studies (ADRT) and students will then be advised in writing of the outcome.
+- Approval will be sought from the Director of Postgraduate Studies (ADRT) and students will then be advised by email of the outcome.

 - Any expenditure of approved